yiren-liu/personaflow/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-This research system was developed as part of an HCI research project to support researchers in generating and exploring research questions through AI-assisted workflows.

 ## 📞 Contact

-For questions about the research or system implementation, please reach out through GitHub Issues or the project maintainers.
+For questions about the research or system implementation, please reach out through GitHub Issues or contact the project maintainers:

+**Yiren Liu** - yirenl2@illinois.edu

 ---